asadiweb/avnexo/articles/moisture-samsung-s21.md

 - Use certified cables and chargers
 - Clean USB-C port regularly
-- Enable Developer Options temporarily if needed...
+- Enable Developer Options temporarily if needed